-Dinner, by Heston at Mandarin Oriental Knightsbridge, London- 12pm booking
+Heston Blumenthal’s Dinner at Mandarin Oriental Knightsbridge, London- 12 pm booking

-The bill at the end for 3 people came to a little over $400aud, which IS expensive for lunch, I know.
+The bill at the end for 3 people came to a little over $400aud.
+Which IS expensive for lunch, I know.
 BUT, is a drop in the ocean when it comes to amazing food.
-And the three of us didn’t leave there thirsty, managing to down a bottle of wine, and several ciders, we also order additional sides and entrees….
-Also, It was my friend Liz’s birthday!
+And the three of us didn’t leave there thirsty.
+We managed to down a bottle of wine, and several ciders, we also order additional sides and entrees.

 We each booked the lunch menu and chose from that.
 We started off with Dressed Snails (1884) and Salamugundy (1720) .
 I had to include an extra order of one of Heston’s most famous dishes Meat Fruit.
 It’s a dish from 1500’s England that was made to look like fruit.
 Slicing it open reveals the most delicious pate that honestly tasted more like Christmas than a mulled wine in front of an open fire.